Funny radio ads: Beloved. Effective. Memorable.

 Funny radio commercial #3: “Laugh Catalog” for “George Schlatter’s Comedy Club”

 Winner, Clio Award for “Best Use of Sound.”
-Winner, national Addy Award.
 Technique: “list” structure and contagious sounds of laughter.
-Bonus trivia: this spot represents one of the first creative collaborations between writer Walt Jaschek and Paul Fey.
-When Walt heard the incredible sound design Paul and engineer Bill Schulenberg brought to the spot, he thought, “This radio thing.
+This video also contains the sequel, “Laugh Catalog 2.”
+Bonus trivia: these spots represent two of the first creative collaborations between writer Walt Jaschek and producer Paul Fey.
+When Walt heard the incredible sound design Paul and engineer Bill Schulenberg brought to the spots, he thought, “This radio thing.
 We might be onto something here.”
-Key line: “Guffaw With Wheeze.”
+Key line from the spot: “Guffaw With Wheeze.”
 Read the script.

 Funny Radio Commercial #4: “Cellular Guy” for Southwestern Bell Mobile Systems